 “Where did you get it from?”

 Freya put the Sikkilite back into the case and shut the lid.

-“Oh, just passing it on, you know.”
+“Oh, I found it,” she said.
 She stirred her coffee in silence.

-She looked at me then, and a smile turn up the very corners of her mouth.
-“You remembered,” she said, reaching over and touching my cheek.
+She looked at me then, and a smile turned up the very corners of her mouth.
+“You remembered its name,” she said, reaching over and touching my cheek.

 “You asked me to remember.
 You said it was important.”

-“It is important,” she said with a sigh which sounded very close to a yawn.
+“Remembering is important, Sammel,” she said with a sigh, which sounded very close to a yawn.
 She pushed the case over to me, and withdrew her hands.